avirkki/RVaadin/README.md

 Further information
 -------------------

 At present, the source code together with the JavaDoc are the definitive source of information.
-All proposals, ideas and concrete collaboration plans are warmly welcomed by the author(s) at FirstName.LastName@vtt.fi.
+All proposals, ideas and concrete collaboration plans are warmly welcomed by the author(s) at `FirstName.LastName@vtt.fi`.